JeffDeCola/my-cheat-sheets/OAuth-2.0-authorization-cheat-sheet/Oauth-2.0-authorization-service-account-flow.md

 [GitHub Webpage](https://jeffdecola.github.io/my-cheat-sheets/)

-## OAuth 2.0 AVAILABLE FLOWS

-There are 5 available flows when using OAuth 2.0.

-1. Server-Side Flow
-1. Client-Side Flow
-1. Installed App Flow
-1. Device Flow
-1. Service Account Flow (Scope of this cheat sheet)

 ## OAuth 2.0 SERVICE ACCOUNT FLOW - TO AUTHORISE API CALLS

 A Service Account is a Google Account that can be used to